07 Mar Don’t Make “THIS” Common Mistake in Your Relationship

 We can still love our spiritual teachers without letting them destroy us.

-If you found this article suggesting you detach with love helpful be sure to opt-in to my biweekly relationship newsletter.
+If you found this article suggesting you detach with love helpful be sure to opt-in to Shannon’s weekly relationship newsletter.
 And share this link with anyone you know who needs a little relationship boot up the butt!